Nastel/jkool-rum-plugin/README.md

 ###For web pages running JavaScript

-* Add the following jsp file to every page you wish to track
+* In your jsp directory for the web application you wish to monitor, import jkool-rum-plugin.jsp and include it on every page you wish to track within the <form> tag.
 ```java
 <%@ include file="jkool-rum-plugin.jsp" %>
 ```

-* Add the javascript file to every page you wish to track.
+* Also include the javascript plugin to every page you wish to track.
-Please be sure to add the javascript file after the jsp file.

 ```java
 <script src="js/lib/jkool-rum-plugin.js" type="text/javascript"></script>
 ```